huaweicloud/terraform-provider-huaweicloud/docs/resources/dds_instance.md

 * `flavor` - (Required, List, ForceNew) Specifies the flavors information.
 The structure is described below.
 	Changing this creates a new instance.

-* `backup_strategy` - (Optional, List, ForceNew) Specifies the advanced backup policy.
+* `backup_strategy` - (Optional, List) Specifies the advanced backup policy.
 The structure is described below.
-Changing this creates a new instance.

 * `ssl` - (Optional, Bool) Specifies whether to enable or disable SSL.
 Defaults to true.